Climate protection

 In-house photovoltaic systems have been in operation at the locations in Freiburg, Germering and at the new building in Oldenburg since August 2017.

-A reduction in CO2 emissions of 112 tons annually
+A reduction in CO2 emissions of 94 tons in 2023

 Use of green electricity